tthoma24/resume/README.md

 * Experience configuring and submitting Sun Grid Engine (SGE) jobs.
 * Spun up and upgraded clusters and Load Balancers.
+* Built, tested, and implemented a new server AMI based on new Ubuntu 16.04 LTS.
 * Performed rudimentary plugin writing utilizing foundational Python skills.